The Rise and Fall of ENSO in a Warming World: Insights from a Lag-Linear Model: Fast El Ni no and Slow La Ni na Responses to Warming

 \section{Fast El Ni\~no and Slow La Ni\~na Responses to Warming}

-We begin by showing that ENSO variability rises under warming due to differing changes in El Ni\~no and La Ni\~na events; greenhouse emissions cause an immediate rise in El Ni\~no event temperatures, corresponding to ocean surface warming, while La Ni\~na event temperatures, which are influenced by the subsurface, remain cool for several decades after warming begins (Fig. \ref{Fig:SystemIntro}).
-To demonstrate this, we use a range of simulations and warming scenarios including: 1. an ensemble of CMIP models after an abrupt quadrupling of CO$_2$ \citep{eyring_overview_2016} which exhibits fast warming over 30 years followed by slow warming over about a century (Fig. \ref{Fig:SystemIntro}a.i dark green); 2. a Community Earth System Model Large Ensemble undergoing the SSP3-7.0 scenario \citep[CESM2,][]{kay_global_2016} which exhibits an accelerating increase in mean East Pacific temperatures throughout the 21st century (Fig. \ref{Fig:SystemIntro}a.i, light green); and 3. idealized atmosphere-ocean MITgcm simulations undergoing increasing longwave absorption over 10, 50, 100, or 150 years \citep[continental configuration shown in the top-right of Fig. \ref{Fig:SystemIntro}, temperature time series in Fig. \ref{Fig:SystemIntro}a.ii,][]{marshall_finite-volume_1997,tuckman_enso_2025}.
+We begin by showing that ENSO variability rises under warming due to differing changes in El Ni\~no and La Ni\~na events; greenhouse emissions cause an immediate rise in El Ni\~no event temperatures, corresponding to ocean surface warming, while La Ni\~na event temperatures, which are influenced by the subsurface, remain cool for several decades after warming begins (Extended Data Fig. \ref{Fig:ED_ElNinoVsLaNina}).
+To demonstrate this, we use three sets of simulations: 1. an ensemble of CMIP models after an abrupt quadrupling of CO$_2$ \citep{eyring_overview_2016}; 2. a Community Earth System Model Large Ensemble undergoing the SSP3-7.0 scenario \citep[CESM2,][]{rodgers_ubiquity_2021}; and 3. idealized atmosphere-ocean MITgcm simulations in which atmospheric longwave absorption is increased over 10, 50, 100, or 150 years \citep[continental configuration shown in Fig. \ref{Fig:IntroFigure} and Extended Data Fig. \ref{Fig:ED_ElNinoVsLaNina},][]{marshall_finite-volume_1997,tuckman_enso_2025}.